nbschultz97/Ceradon-UxS-Architect/README.md

 Use `--json` to emit structured output for logging or dashboards.

 ## Web usage
-Open `web/index.html` in a browser.
-It loads `web/catalog.json` and mirrors the CLI calculations, rendering weight, power budget, endurance, role tags, and warnings.
+Open https://nbschultz97.github.io/Ceradon-UxS-Architect/ (or load `web/index.html` locally).
+It automatically redirects to the static UI under `/web/`, loads the catalog, and mirrors the CLI calculations (weight, power budget, endurance, role tags, and warnings).

 ## Extending
 - Expand `data/catalog.json` with new components or role tags.